l2iterative/wipe-on-fork/README.md

 There has been a conspiracy theory on who created the pyramids: Egyptians or aliens.
 Similarly, thousands of years later, we can expect futurelings to ask who invented the Internet: humans or aliens?

-A historical, at that time, can cite the HTTP status code [418 I'm a teapot](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol), which was originally an April Fools' prank, to prove that HTTP was invented by living creatures that drink tea, make teapots, and carry a sense of humors.
-Shane Brunswick, who created the save418.com website that was crucial in the effort to not discard 418, said "It's a reminder that the underlying processes of computers are still made by humans."
+A historian, at that time, can cite the HTTP status code [418 I'm a teapot](https://en.wikipedia.org/wiki/Hyper_Text_Coffee_Pot_Control_Protocol), which was originally an April Fools' prank, to prove that HTTP was invented by living creatures that drink tea, make teapots, and carry a sense of humors.
+Shane Brunswick, who created the [save418.com](https://save418.com/) website that was crucial in the effort to not discard 418, said "It's a reminder that the underlying processes of computers are still made by humans."

 Similar things happen in other areas of computer science. `fork()` being one of them.
 It is a way for one process to